maxlinde/baymedr/README.md

 which mirrors prior beliefs about the likelihood of parameter values.
-For the equivalence, non-inferiority, and superiority tests, the parameter of interest is the effect size between the experimental and control conditions (see Rouder et al., 2009).
+For the equivalence, non-inferiority, and superiority tests, the parameter of interest is the effect size between the experimental and control conditions (see, e.g., Rouder et al., 2009; van Ravenzwaaij et al., 2019).
 If relevant information is available, this knowledge could be expressed in an idiosyncratic prior distribution.
 Most of the time, however, relevant information is missing.
 In that case, it is reasonable to define a prior distribution that is as objective as possible.
 It has been argued that the Cauchy probability density function represents such a function (see, e.g., Rouder et al., 2009).
 The standard Cauchy distribution resembles a standard Normal distribution, except that the Cauchy distribution has less mass at the centre but instead heavier tails.
 The centre of the distribution is determined by the location parameter, while the width is specified by the scale parameter.
 By varying the scale of the Cauchy prior, the user can change the range of reasonable effect sizes.
 This is accomplished with the argument `prior_scale`.

 ## Random example data

-In order to demonstrate the three functions from `baymedr`, we create an example dataset (data).
+In order to demonstrate the three functions within `baymedr`, we create an example dataset (data).
 There is a control group “con” and an experimental group “exp” (condition).
-Further, random numbers, sampled from the normal distribution, within each group are created, serving as the dependent variable of interest (dv):
+Further, random numbers, sampled from the Normal distribution, within each group are created, serving as the dependent variable of interest (dv):

 ``` r